anjana2342/netflix/README.md

 Movie Details Page: Clicking on a movie navigates to a dedicated page to display the trailer (embedded from YouTube) and movie overview.
 Responsive Layout: Uses reusable Navbar and Footer components that adapt to different routes.

-Netflix Clone
-A dynamic front-end replication of the Netflix user interface and browsing experience, built with React, Vite, and leveraging the TMDB API for movie data.

 Tech Stack